 What Does This Mean For You?

-Because these are important tests, especially if you’re making up for a low GPA, you should prep early and give yourself enough opportunities to retest and improve your scores.
-You may start researching colleges early, so you can have a sense of how high a score you need to achieve to get into your dream schools.
+Because these are important tests, especially if you're making up for a low GPA, you should prepare early and give yourself enough opportunities to retest and improve your scores.
+It's a good idea to start researching colleges early, so you can have a sense of what score you need to achieve to get into your dream schools.

-One common schedule is to take the SAT or ACT for the first time in the fall of junior year, again in the spring, and for a final time in the fall of senior year.
-This means you’ll start prepping for the exams during your sophomore year (or during the summer between your sophomore and junior years).
+One common schedule involves taking the SAT or ACT for the first time in the fall of junior year, again in the spring, and for a final time in the fall of senior year.
+This means you'll start prepping for the exams during your sophomore year (or during the summer between your sophomore and junior years).
 Just as you should be thoughtful about your class schedule and extracurricular involvement, you should start planning and studying early for this important part of your college application.

 Making Your College List

 Apart from the preparation and planning discussed above, one of your first direct steps toward applying to college will be making your college list.
 There are thousands of colleges to choose from in the U.S. While this may sound overwhelming, you can narrow the number down quickly with a few considerations.

 As you start looking at colleges, consider a school's location, size, majors, financial aid, and overall academic and social culture.
 The selectiveness of the school will be a determining factor, too.
 Highly selective colleges will require you to have high grades and test scores in order to apply.